userjack6880/Open-DMARC-Analyzer/README.md

 All config options are available as environment variables.
 Along with `ALLOW_INSTALL` which needs to be set to `1` to allow the install.php script to run when requested inside the container.

+There is also a pre-built `docker-compose.yml` file that can be used to deploy the container and its requirements.
+It is recommended to use this file as a template, and modify it to your needs.

 # Tested System Configurations

 | OS              | HTTP          | PHP    | SQL             |